Sweeping Arrangements of Non-Piercing Curves in Plane: Abstract

 \section{Abstract}

-Let $\Gamma$ be a finite set of Jordan curves in the plane.
+Let $\Gamma$ be an arrangement of Jordan curves in the plane, i.e., simple closed curves in the plane.
 For any curve $\gamma \in \Gamma$, we denote the bounded region enclosed by $\gamma$ as $\tilde{\gamma}$.
-We say that $\Gamma$ is a non-piercing family if for any two curves $\alpha , \beta \in \Gamma$, $\tilde{\alpha} \setminus \tilde{\beta}$ is a connected region.
-A non-piercing family of curves generalizes a family of $2$-intersecting curves in which each pair of curves intersect in at most two points.
-Snoeyink and Hershberger (``Sweeping Arrangements of Curves'', SoCG '89) proved that if we are given a family $\mathcal{C}$ of $2$-intersecting curves and a fixed curve $C\in\mathcal{C}$, then the arrangement can be \emph{swept} by $C$, i.e., $C$ can be continuously shrunk to any point $p \in \tilde{C}$ in such a way that the we have a family of $2$-intersecting curves throughout the process.
-In this paper, we generalize the result of Snoeyink and Hershberger to the setting of non-piercing curves.
-We show that given an arrangement of non-piercing curves $\Gamma$, and a fixed curve $\gamma\in \Gamma$, the arrangement can be swept by $\gamma$ so that the arrangement remains non-piercing throughout the process.
-We also give a shorter and simpler proof of the result of Snoeyink and Hershberger and cite applications of their result, where our result leads to a generalization.
+We say that $\Gamma$ is non-piercing if for any two curves $\alpha , \beta \in \Gamma$, $\tilde{\alpha} \,\setminus\, \tilde{\beta}$ is connected.
+A non-piercing arrangement of curves generalizes a set of $2$-intersecting curves in which each pair of curves intersect in at most two points.
+Snoeyink and Hershberger (``Sweeping Arrangements of Curves'', SoCG '89) proved that if we are given an arrangement $\Gamma$ of $2$-intersecting curves and a {\em sweep} curve $\gamma\in{\Gamma}$, then the arrangement can be \emph{swept} by $\gamma$ while always maintaining the $2$-intersecting property of the curves in $\Gamma$.
+We generalize the result of Snoeyink and Hershberger to the setting of non-piercing arrangements.
+Given an arrangement $\Gamma$ of non-piercing curves, a sweep curve $\gamma\in \Gamma$, and a point $P$ in $\tilde{\gamma}$, we show that we can continuously shrink $\gamma$ to $P$ so that throughout the process, the arrangement remains non-piercing (except at a finite set of points in time where $\gamma$ crosses other curves), and $P$ lies in $\tilde{\gamma}$.
+We show that our arguments can be modified if $P$ lies outside $\tilde{\gamma}$, and we want to sweep $\gamma$ \emph{outwards} so that $P$ lies outside $\tilde{\gamma}$, and the arrangement remains non-piercing.
+As a second contribution, we give an alternate proof of the result of Snoeyink and Hershberger, and give several applications of our results to combinatorial and algorithmic questions including to the \emph{multi-hitting set} problem involving points and non-piercing regions.